A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid

-{The above problem is only applicable for the case at which generation is fully controllable, for example, it can be from dispatchable generators.
-For the smart grid, because of the various generation sources, full-controllability does not always hold, and in fact, for renewable resources it could be completely gone.
-We demonstrate the ability to relax this assumption later.}
+{The above problem is only applicable for the case when generation is fully controllable.
+For the smart grid, because of the availability of various generation sources, full-controllability does not always hold, and in fact, for renewable resources it could be completely gone.
+We demonstrate the possibility of relaxing this assumption later in Section \ref{generalizations}.}